KittyMac/flynn/docs/ACTOR.md

 # Actors

 Think of actors as concurrency safe Swift classes.
-This safety is accomplished by restricting communication with the actor to behaviors; all other members and functions on an actor should be set to private.
-Behavior calls are units of execution which will be processed sequentially but concurrently.
+This safety is accomplished by restricting all communications with the actor to behavior calls only; all other members and functions on the actor should be set to private.
+Behavior calls are units of execution which will be processed sequentially by the actor, but concurrently to other actors.
 Since all functions are private and all behavior code is safely executed, all code inside of the actor is then thread safe.

 This is the ideal.
-Unfortunately, to be 100% thread safe through access restrictions we would need to modify Swift itself.
-Since we are not in a position to do that, instead we have a set of best practices which get you as close to 100% thread safe as is possible.
+Unfortunately, to be 100% thread safe through access restrictions we would need to modify Swift itself, in order to prevent pass-by-reference values from being shared between actors.
+Since we are not in a position to do that, we instead have a set of best practices which get you as close to 100% thread safe as is possible.

 ## Actor Best Practices